tradecraftio/tradecraft/doc/README.md

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [Freicoin StackExchange](https://freicoin.stackexchange.com).
-* Ask for help on #freicoin on Libera Chat.
-If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#freicoin).
+* Ask for help on #tradecraft on Libera Chat.
+If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#tradecraft).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------